 Harsh fact: Blacks in the Armed Forces often suffer disproportionate punishments.

 Harsh fact: Many Black Veterans were cruelly denied their GI Bill Benefits.
-In the Deep South, racist Congress Critters tainted The GI Bill -- to give "racist priority" to States' Rights.
+In the Deep South, racist Members of Congress tainted The GI Bill -- to give "racist priority" to States' Rights.